 Larger saws may have a 24-inch guide bar and be able to cut through branches that are up to 12 inches in diameter.
 The weight of the chainsaw also determines how easy it is to maneuver and how long you can operate it without getting tired.

-Why Should You Hold Logs While Cutting with A Chainsaw?
+Why Should You Hold Logs While Cutting With A Chainsaw?

 Most people who use a chainsaw know you’re supposed to hold the logs steady while cutting.
 But why is this?
 Just let the saw do its job, right?
 Wrong.
 Holding the steady log while cutting with a chainsaw is a very important safety measure.
 Here’s why: